dotnet/docs-maui/docs/fundamentals/dependency-injection.md

 > [!NOTE]
 > If an object doesn't inherit from an interface, such as a view-model, only it's concrete type needs to be provided to the `AddSingleton<T>` and `AddTransient<T>` methods.

 The `MainPageViewModel` class is used near the app's root and should always be available, so registering it with `AddSingleton<T>` is beneficial.
 Other view-models maybe situationally navigated to or are used later in the app.
-Suppose you know that you have a component that may not always be used.
-In that case, if it'd memory or computationally intensive or requires just-in-time data, it may be a better candidate for `AddTransient<T>` registration.
+Suppose you know that you have a type that might not always be used.
+In that case, if it's memory or computationally intensive or requires just-in-time data, it may be a better candidate for `AddTransient<T>` registration.

 Another common way to add services is using the `AddSingleton<TService, TImplementation>`, `AddTransient<TService, TImplementation>`, or `AddScoped<TService, TImplementation>` methods.
 These methods take two input types: the interface definition and the concrete implementation.
 This type of registration is best for cases where you are implementing services based on interfaces.

-Once all services have been registered, the `MauiAppBuilder.Build` method should be called to create the `MauiApp` object and populate the dependency injection container with all the registered services.
+Once all services have been registered, the <xref:Microsoft.Maui.Hosting.MauiAppBuilder.Build?displayProperty=nameWithType> method should be called to create the <xref:Microsoft.Maui.Hosting.MauiApp> object and populate the dependency injection container with all the registered services.

 > [!IMPORTANT]
 > Once the `Build` method has been called, the services registered with the dependency injection container will be immutable and no longer can be updated or modified.

 ### Register dependencies with an extension method

-The `MauiApp.CreateBuilder` method creates a `MauiAppBuilder` object that can be used to register dependencies.
+The `MauiApp.CreateBuilder` method creates a <xref:Microsoft.Maui.Hosting.MauiAppBuilder> object that can be used to register dependencies.
 If your app needs to register many dependencies, you can create extension methods to help provide an organized and maintainable registration workflow:

 ```csharp
 public static class MauiProgram